DaveP80/midtown-budgeting/README.md

 npm run dev
 ```
 ## Auth Flow
 This uses MFA.
-New users must sign up with a username, password and email.
-Google is an Oauth2 provider.
-Option after signing up, to login with your username+password or with Google.
+New users must sign up with a password and email.
+New logins require the user to check their email for login code.
+If there is a failed attempt with submitting a login code, the user is notified with an email.
+A user can also change their password, as long as they prove they know their old password.
+When the password is successfully changed the user is notified with an email that the password was changed.

 ## Deployment